Akryum/monorepo-run/README.md

 ### Streaming

 By default, `mono-run` will wait for scripts to complete before displaying the outputs.
-If you want to get the ouput as soon as it's written instead, specify the `--stream` flag:
+If you want to get the output as soon as it's written instead, specify the `--stream` flag:

 ```bash
 mono-run dev --stream